SIMEXP/fmriprep-denoise-benchmark/content/discussions.md

 Volumetric data based atlas, both probablility and descret atlas performs similarly.
 Surface based atlas provides less variance across different resolutions.
 The current software will be maintained along with the release of fMRIprep.
-The code base used in this paper provides a great fundation for generating reports on dataset for post-fMRIPrep processessing.
+The code base used in this paper provides a great foundation for generating reports on dataset for post-fMRIPrep processing.
 The reports on these two dataset will be able to regenerate the for the future release of fMRIprep.